 When asked about the most challenging aspect of his work, he is quick to emphasize the impact of prioritization.
 “We all experience clients needing their projects completed ‘yesterday.’
 Thus, there never seems to be enough time in a day to manage the current workload and address new projects and deadlines.
 It’s probably a combination of both, but if my white hair wasn’t hereditary, I’d blame it on my job.”
 He also feels it is a constant challenge to navigate inconsistency within various regulatory agencies and keep a project on schedule.
 He continues, “It is understood vapor intrusion pathway understanding is evolving, and to its credit, our state has come a long way in recent years in specifying how to evaluate the pathway.
 Currently however, there is no consistent process in the review of design specifications for a mitigation system or for performance monitoring.
 While Envirologic is competent in the design and installation of mitigation systems and conducting performance monitoring in accordance with industry standards, the inconsistency comes to light when state review and approval of a design, performance monitoring plan, or other document is necessary to satisfy the requirements of a financial institution or brownfield authority.
 The inconsistency typically results in the desire for additional data and/or multiple redesigns and nearly always results in the delay of a development, and in Michigan, for the most part, a delay means next year.”
 And how would French encourage others to join in his field of study?
 He concludes, “I would encourage others to develop an appreciation of science, since many of those disciplines can be adapted to this industry.
 I would also encourage anyone who wants to get ahead in this field, or any field for that matter, to become comfortable speaking in public.
 Overcoming that fear will bring about opportunities.”

-Land Science is proud to have Paul French, Senior Project Manager/Hydrogeologist with Envirologic Technologies, Inc., as a valued client and partner in environmental remediation, and appreciates his diverse background and thorough approach in providing successful remediation and mitigation outcomes for Land Science and its clients.
+Land Science is proud to have Paul French, Senior Project Manager/Hydrogeologist with Envirologic Technologies, Inc., as a valued client and partner, and appreciates his diverse background and thorough approach in providing successful vapor intrusion mitigation outcomes for Land Science and its clients.